 - You were convicted but later granted a pardon.

-Contact Defense Attorney Mark Perez Today
+Contact Expungement Attorney Mark Perez Today

 Whether you were charged with a white collar crime, a violent crime or some other offense, if you think you might be eligible for an expungement, please contact me — I’m here to help.
 Se habla español.
 For a free consultation with an experienced and knowledgeable lawyer, call me at 214-646-1557.